wpaccessibility/wp-a11y-docs/docs/testing/plugins/index.md

 - The plugin must have a free level of service that does not require registration and provides enough functionality to be testable by the WordPress Accessibility Team
 - The plugin must be primarily dedicated to accessibility testing
-- The plugin must not provide [Accessibility overlay functionality](https://overlayfactsheet.com/en/) that cannot be fully disabled.
+- The plugin must not provide [overlay functionality](https://overlayfactsheet.com/en/) that cannot be fully disabled.
 - The plugin must have an accessible admin interface
+- The plugin must have been updated within the last year

+{: .callout  .warning }
+**Warning:** Note that while many plugins in the WordPress plugin repository are overlays or widgets, none of those are listed here.
+The WordPress Accessibility team does not recommend the usage of [accessibility overlays](https://overlayfactsheet.com/en/).

 ## Testing Tools